Should you be concerned about an Inferiority Complex?

 There’s always sort of a race going on in their minds where they compete with anyone with whom they are sharing their task.

 And every loss in such a contest adds to their inferiority complex.
-If you’re looking for how to overcome inferiority complex you must not do that.
+If you’re looking for how to overcome an inferiority complex, you must not do that.

 Build your self-confidence